 IV.
 WHICH PARTS OF THE BIBLE SHOULD THE CHURCH NOT PREACH ABOUT?

-The biblical connection between loving one’s neighbor and being involved in Civil Government is strong.
+The biblical connection between loving our neighbor and the necessity of being involved in civil government is strong and unavoidable.

 VI.
 GOD ESTABLISHED BOTH THE CHURCH AND THE STATE TO RESTRAIN EVIL